-This article describes how to set up L2TP VPN using the UniFi Security Gateway (USG) as a RADIUS Server.
+This article describes how to set up an L2TP VPN using the UniFi Security Gateway (USG) as a RADIUS Server.

 NOTES & REQUIREMENTS: